open-contracting/standard/standard/docs/en/schema/records_reference.md

 ### Compiled Release

-The compiled release is latest version of all the data about this contracting process, and has the same schema as a release.
+The compiled release is the latest version of all the data about this contracting process, and has the same schema as a release.

 The process for creating a compiled release is described in the guidance on [merging](merging.md).